 For those who love records, here are the challenges to beat.

-The speed record to go down to Kelingking Beach: a young guy, particularly athletic, who did not want to leave his girlfriend alone too long, went all the way down and then back up in 20 minutes (as he said).
+Setting a new speed record for descending to Kelingking Beach: A particularly athletic young man, who didn’t want to leave his girlfriend alone for too long, managed to descend and ascend the steep cliff path in just 20 minutes (according to him).
 He was obviously very much in love and / or very jealous.

-Going down to Kelingking Beach daily : There are now vendors bringing down cold drinks every day and selling them on the beach.
-They probably did not learn the law of supply and demand because they sell their drinks at the same price as everywhere else.
-I assume they finish their day when the coller is empty but maybe they refill several times a day.
+Going down to Kelingking Beach daily : Local vendors now bring down cold drinks to sell on the beach every day.
+However, they don’t seem to understand the law of supply and demand as they charge the same price as elsewhere.
+It’s likely they pack up shop when their cooler is empty, but they may refill it several times throughout the day.

 There are many options to combine the visit of Kelingking Beach with other places to see.
-Check here some ideas of itineraries in Nusa Penida including Temeling, Broken Beach and Angel Billabong.
+Check here some ideas of tours in Nusa Penida including Temeling, Broken Beach and Angel Billabong.

 What is the best time to go to Kelingking Beach ?